 The Walk Bridge Program will be developed and constructed in phases to maintain rail service and reduce impacts to the public.

 The Conceptual Design developed and considered a broad range of alternatives to identify the most feasible design options for further evaluation.
 Initially, 69 bridge replacement options were identified and screened to identify five that best met the Program goals.
-The screening considered aesthetics relating to the surrounding environment and historic image of the bridge, navigational clearances, and resiliency to withstand extreme weather and storm surges, and constructability.
+The screening considered aesthetics relating to the surrounding environment and historic image of the bridge, navigational clearances, resiliency to withstand extreme weather and storm surges, and constructability.

 Of those five bridge replacement options that best met Program goals, three design alternatives were advanced for further evaluation; the 170' Rolling Bascule bridge, the 170' Vertical Lift Span Bridge, and the 240' Vertical Lift Span Bridge.

 The Environmental Assessment/Section 4(f) Evaluation/Environmental Impact Evaluation (EA/EIE) identified a preferred alternative: the 240' Vertical Lift Bridge.
 The selection of a Long Span Vertical Lift Bridge as the preferred alternative was based on a comparison of factors such as construction duration, risk, navigation and local road impacts, environmental footprint, long-term performance, aesthetic flexibility and cost as they relate to the Project's Purpose and Need Statement.
-The 240' Vertical lift Span Bridge is the only alternative with both foundations in proposed outside of the existing swing span limits, allowing the existing bridge to remain operational longer during construction and requring a shorter rail track outage.
+The 240' Vertical lift Span Bridge is the only alternative with both foundations proposed outside of the existing swing span limits, allowing the existing bridge to remain operational longer during construction and requring a shorter rail track outage.

 - The 240' Vertical Lift Span is a pair of 240-foot vertical lift spans carrying four tracks total.
 Tower height ranges from 105 ft to 140 ft.
 Vertical clearance ranges from 27ft (closed) to 60 ft (open).
 Horizontal clearance of 200 ft.

 In July 2017, the Federal Transit Administration (FTA) issed a Finding of No Significant Impact (FONSI) for the Walk Bridge Replacement Project.
-The issuance of the FONSI by the FTA indicates that all regulatory requirements have been met, and that no further evaluation of the Walk Bridge Replacement Project are required under the National Environmental Policy Act (NEPA).
+The issuance of the FONSI by the FTA indicates that all regulatory requirements have been met, and that no further evaluation of the Walk Bridge Replacement Project is required under the National Environmental Policy Act (NEPA).
 This finding allowed the Program to move forward with design of the 240' Vertical Lift Bridge.

 The environmental review for the Walk Bridge Replacement Project was conducted in accordance with the requirements of the National Environmental Policy Act (NEPA) and the Connecticut Environmental Policy Act (CEPA).
 Under this joint NEPA/CEPA process, a combined Environmental Assessment/Environmental Impact Evaluation (EA/EIE) will be prepared.
 The goal of the environmental review was to promote informed decision-making by considering a range of reasonable alternatives and facilitate analysis which eventually led to the selection of the preferred alternative, the 240' Vertical Lift Span Bridge.

 Separate environmental reviews were completed for the CP243 and Danbury Branch Dockyard projects.
 As these projects are not expected to have a significant effect on the environment, Categorical Exclusions were prepared.
-A Categorical Exclusion occurs when it is determined by the lead federal agency that a project is not expected to have a significant environmetal impact, and is accordingly exempted from the EA and EIS.
+A Categorical Exclusion occurs when it is determined by the lead federal agency that a project is not expected to have a significant environmetal impact, and is accordingly exempt from the EA and EIS.

 Purpose and Need